Good turn: Share the shore to help protect Little Terns visiting the Coast

 Free bird displays and educational events

-The revamped Centre in the heart of The Entrance by the water provides more immersive insight into the Little Tern bird.
+The refreshed Visitor Centre in the heart of The Entrance by the water provides more immersive insight into the Little Tern bird.
 Ask friendly staff to see the new educational display featuring two breeding adults and three chicks (at various developmental stages), which have been taxidermed, along with an unviable egg, and positioned over a sandy substrate to replicate beach nesting.
 These collected science specimens have already contributed to conservation science, having undergone genetic testing at The Australian Museum.

 Local eco-friendly experiences